expertsleepersltd/distingEX/README.md

 relative to the Makefile.

 For actual development and debugging work you will need a programming tool e.g. the [PICkit™ 4](https://www.microchip.com/en-us/development-tool/PG164140).
 This connects to the standard 6-pin ICSP header on the disting EX PCB.

+## Preserving calibration
+The module's calibration is stored in one page of flash at address 0xBD008000 (see [calibrate.c](src/calibrate.c)).
+You are advised to use the programming tool's "Preserve Program Memory" feature to avoid stomping on this during development.

 ## Build configurations
 - **default_4_0**: build to run directly on the hardware.